ahungry/xdg-rc/README.md

 ```

 which will return a string result of the user's XDG_CONFIG_HOME,
-defaulting to ~/.config if ont defined.
+defaulting to ~/.config if not defined.

 For a user convenience, you can get the proper home directory for your
 system, as such: